 We Believe In Second Chances.
 Do You?

-We are longest standing and one of the only registered non-profit rescue in the Portland Metro area, dedicated to giving Pit Bull Terriers the lives they deserve.
+We are the longest standing registered non-profit rescue in the Portland Metro area dedicated to giving Pit Bull Terriers the lives they deserve.
 Read more about us, our mission and how we are working every day to achieve it.

 Who we are

 BAPBR is a 501(C)(3) nonprofit organization.
 We are a family of volunteers and advocates dedicated to helping local Pit Bull Terriers and their guardians.

 What we do

 - We partner with crowded animal welfare agencies to create much needed kennel space for incoming dogs by transferring primarily Pit Bull Terriers out of those facilities and into our foster program

 - We network with local shelters to raise awareness about the number of Pit Bull Terriers who are in need of homes

 - We set our dogs and their new guardians up for success, matching families with the right canine companion to enjoy a shared lifestyle